NotArb/Jupiter/BOTCONFIG.md

-url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server http_timeout_ms=1000 # HTTP request timeout for RPC (in milliseconds) http_pool_max_size=10 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) requests_per_second=10 # Maximum number of requests per second to this RPC queue_timeout_ms=1000 # Timeout for requests in the queue; good if you don't want to allow potential arbs to send after waiting too long
+url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server http_timeout_ms=1000 # HTTP request timeout for RPC (in milliseconds) http_pool_max_size=10 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) queue_timeout_ms=1000 # Timeout for requests in the queue; good if you don't want to allow potential arbs to send after waiting too long

 # Jito configuration (At least one required for sending Jito transactions)